Kettlebell training is a skill.

 Goal – 30s carry each side.
 Men – 16 kg / Women – 12 kg.

-I often use these low-risk, high-yield ideas to quickly and easily get new clients moving safely with a kettlebell.
+These are a few of the low-risk, high-yield exercises I use to quickly get new clients moving safely with a kettlebell.

 Every exercise you do should have a purpose behind it.